 The "Wonderland of Knowledge", edited by Ernest Ogan, was published in 1937 as a children's encyclopedia and follows a similar format to Arthur Mee's books.
 My set is inherited from my father who got it when he was a lad.
 While some online sources suggest values of up to £75, I’ve seen full sets of these, in good condition, in London charity shops for around £25.

-The Golden Encyclopedia for Children
+The Wonder Encyclopedia for Children and The Golden Encyclopedia for Children

 Newne's Pictorial Knowledge and The Golden Encyclopedia for Children

 Newne's Pictorial Knowledge

 8 volume 1936 edition of "Newnes' Pictorial Knowledge An Educational Treasury And Children's Dictionary" edited by HA Pollock (main editor) Enid Blyton (associate editor), AC Marshall (Technical Editor) and AHJ Humphreys (art editor).
 There are 10 volume editions around as well with different editorial staff (RH Poole, Peter Finch, Enid Blyton).

 At the back of each volume is a colour fold out model or colour plate e.g. a spider's body or a steam train.
 Unlike Mee's "Children's Encyclopedia" the subjects are not broken up across volumes so you get a volume largely dedicated to countries and another largely dedicated to engineering topics (coal mining, electricity etc).
 My set is admittedly a bit tatty, but is still a fascinating read.
 My set came from an Oxfam shop for about £10.

 The World of Wonder, 10,000 Every Child Should Know